PeteMillians/Senior-Design/docs/ControlAlgorithmDesign.md

     }
 }

-void _UpdateState(motor currMotor, float sensorReading) {
+void _UpdateState(motor currMotor, float filteredSignal) {
   /*
     - Function:
       - Updates the state of a motor and sets its values accordingle
     - Arguments:
       - currMotor (motor): motor struct of the current motor being iterated
-      - sensorReading (float): current-sensor reading of this specific motor */
+      - filteredSignal (float): EMG reading from MyoWare */

   switch(currMotor.state) {